 Simulation can also tell us what is happening inside the cell in terms of distribution of potential, current density concentrated near tabs across the electrode.

 Then if you know me or my background as Siemens Engineering Services team, or if you read my previous post on Simcenter SPEED software, you know my next question.
 What is the real expected outcome of such a Model Based System Engineering approach?
 Answer: understand and so frontload impact of design choices on your system performances through your development cycle.
 Your tools should support you making the optimized feasible choice.

-As an example, feel free to watch this On-Demand webinar about Silicon-Graphite cells in which Saft company shows how they use Simcenter BDS to design a cell with high energy anode.
+As an example, feel free to watch this On-Demand webinar about Silicon-Graphite cells in which Saft company shows how they use Simcenter Battery Design Studio to design a cell with high energy anode.

 But not only your system.
 The interaction between parallel/series cell modules and surrounding elements part of the battery pack need to be considered too.